-The scenario assumes that U.S. monetary policy responds quickly to events.
-The FRB is expected to cut the federal funds target rate in three steps to a range of 0 to 25 bps.
-Additionally, the FRB is assumed to cut the interest rate on excess reserves ("IOER") even further to zero, thereby widening the gap between IOER and federal funds target rate from 5 bps to 25 bps.
+In response to the recession, the FRB is expected to cut the federal funds target rate in several steps to a range of 0 to 25 bps.
+Additionally, the FRB is assumed to cut the interest rate on excess reserves ("IOER") even further to zero.
 This policy is similar to what other central banks such as the European Central Bank have implemented in the past.